-It builds upon previous standards around BCM and DR plans and form part of IMDA’s drive to ensure standards keep pace in the changing landscape of emerging technologies
+It builds upon previous IDA’s COIR guidelines and standards around BCM and DR plans and form part of IMDA’s drive to ensure standards keep pace in the changing landscape of emerging technologies.

 The guidelines focus on cloud outage directly associated with operational mistakes, infrastructure or system failure and environmental issues (e.g. flooding, fire) but exclude cyber security, and malicious act.
 The guidelines are industry agnostic and primarily meant to serve the needs of all types cloud users.
 It is applicable to all types of cloud service models as well as cloud deployment models.

 Adoption of the COIR guidelines is entirely voluntary.
-However, CSPs are encouraged to publicly disclose the tiers supported, contracting and capability.
-Potentially, this will not only cut down the client engagement time and sales cycle, but also minimize or avoid future disputes with cloud users in managing cloud outage protection.
+However, CSPs are encouraged to publicly disclose their “as-is” COIR practices.
+Potentially, this will not only cut down the client engagement time and sales cycle, but also minimize or avoid future disputes with CSCs in managing cloud outages.

 All enquiries regarding COIR Guidelines can be addressed to email@example.com